swift-earth-science/tropess-notes/book/how-to-run-sagemaker-studio-lab.md

+---
+myst:
+  html_meta:
+    "description": "How to run notebooks in Amazon SageMaker Studio Lab."
+---

 # Running in Amazon SageMaker Studio Lab

 [Amazon SageMaker Studio Lab](https://studiolab.sagemaker.aws/) is a free service that gives users access to AWS compute resources, in an environment based on open-source JupyterLab.